Julflips/nerv-printer-addon/Documentation/CarpetGuide.md

 The Carpet Printer allows you to build 2D carpet mapart from NBT files.
 ## Setup
 To get the program running we first need to build an area where we will build one 1x1 map at a time.
-An area could look like this:
+It could look like this but could use any other mechanism to clear the carpets:
 ![Setup](MapArea.png)

-As you can see we need a restock station to refill the bot inventory.
-We can build one in the ground of the map area and refill it from below using droppers to minimize the path we need to walk to it.
-Alternatively, we can build a simpler restock station at the edge of the area as seen here:
+A Restock Station is required to refill the bot inventory.
+Ideally it is at the north side of the area.
+All essential components are labeled here:
 ![Setup](RestockStation.png)

 Make sure it fulfills the following points:
 - The fluid dispensers and lighting should cover the whole 128x128 MapArea.
 - Avoid having grass blocks on the map area since it can lead to mobs spawning in certain biomes.
-- The restock station should have a DumpStation, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
+- The Restock Station should have a DumpStation, FinishedMapChest, MapMaterialChest, Reset Trapped Chest, and Cartography Table.
 The terms are explained below.
 - Avoid having the bot pick up old carpets while restocking.
 The simplest way to avoid that is to place the carpet dupers a few blocks away from the Map Area and seperate them using slabs (also avoids "noob line").
 - Make sure the server loads the entire map when resetting
 - If Phantoms are on you need a glass ceiling.
 - If you play on hard difficulty don't forget the regeneration 2 beacons

-A litematica file with an example Map Area can be found [here](CarpetPrinter.litematic).
+**A litematica file with an example Map Area can be found [here](CarpetPrinter.litematic).**

 ### Special blocks
 Let's go over all the special blocks we need at the restock station.